Ropelength Criticality: Length-critical curves with an upper bound on curvature

 \begin{proof} Since the tangent vectors at the endpoints are free, we must have $\phi=0$ there.
 That means we are looking for those examples from the theorem that satisfy this boundary condition.
 (Recall that on almost all examples, $\phi$ was uniquely determined.)
 Supercoiled helices are clearly excluded.
 In the other three examples, the endpoints are restricted to the special cases listed. \end{proof}

-\begin{remark} Analogous to Remark~\ref{rmk:helix} we can give the following intuition for the condition that each piece in a wave has turning angle greater than~$\pi$.
+\begin{remark} Analogous to the remark about curve-shortening flow on helices, we can give the following intuition for the condition that each piece in a wave has turning angle greater than~$\pi$.
 Consider the one-parameter family of circular arcs through two fixed points in a plane.
 The curvature is maximized at the semicircle.
 The arcs of less than a semicircle can thus be shortened while decreasing curvature -- even staying within our family -- while the arcs of more than a semicircle cannot. \end{remark}

 Durumeric~\cite{durLocII} used Sussmann's work to prove that every closed $C^{1,1}$ curve which is a local minimum for ropelength has at least one strut.
-In our language, such curves are $\half$-minimizing.
+In our language, such curves are $\half$--minimizing.
 We now prove a similar result which again is weaker in that it requires regulated kinks but stronger in that it applies to all critical curves, not just to minimizers.

-\begin{corollary} Every closed $\half$-critical curve with regulated kinks has at least one strut. \end{corollary}
+\begin{corollary} Every closed $\half$--critical curve with regulated kinks has at least one strut. \end{corollary}

 \begin{proof} If the curve has nonzero strut force measure, it must have struts.
 If not, the curve is a circle of unit diameter by Theorem~\ref{thm:no strut force}, and it again has struts. \end{proof}